TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

         Console.WriteLine($"\n\n{await team.GetName()} location = {await team.GetLocation()}, pk = {team.GetPrimaryKeyLong()}");
     }));
 ```
-Orleans.Indexing reads the ExpressionTrees created by LINQ to determine the property that is being requested and translate this into a read operation on the index.
+Orleans.Indexing reads the ExpressionTrees created by LINQ to determine the property that is being requested and translates this into a read operation on the index.

 ## Orleans Level
 This section defines the Indexing implementation within Orleans.Indexing.